Own-Data-Privateer/hoardy-web/tool/README.md

 ## How to build a file system tree of latest versions of all hoarded URLs

-Assuming you keep your `WRR`-dumps in `~/hoardy-web/raw`, the following command will generate a file system hierarchy under `~/hoardy-web/latest` organized in such a way that, for each URL from `~/hoardy-web/raw`, it contains a symlink from under `~/hoardy-web/latest` to a file in `~/hoardy-web/raw` pointing to the most recent `WRR` file containing `200 OK` response for that URL:
+Assuming you keep your `WRR` dumps in `~/hoardy-web/raw`, the following command will generate a file system hierarchy under `~/hoardy-web/latest` organized in such a way that, for each URL from `~/hoardy-web/raw`, it will contain a symlink from under `~/hoardy-web/latest` to a file in `~/hoardy-web/raw` pointing to the most recent `WRR` file containing `200 OK` response for that URL:

 ```bash
 hoardy-web organize --symlink --latest --output hupq --to ~/hoardy-web/latest --and "status|~= .200C" ~/hoardy-web/raw